 What a relationship partner should expect from the other?
 Well, equality is a very basic expectation that ought to be catered to by default.
 Unfortunately, that isn’t always the case.
 Irrespective of who earns more, who enjoys a more powerful position in society, whose job is more important, a romantic relationship must always be a partnership of equals.

-It is unacceptable for a partner to use their power, position or money as a factor to dominate the relationship and expect the other to pick up the slack.
+It is unacceptable for a partner to use their power, position or money as a factor to dominate or skew the power dynamics in the relationship in their favor and expect the other to pick up the slack.
 Your boyfriend has unrealistic expectations if he expects you to pick up after him because he is invariably too tired to do the basic chores himself.

 Your girlfriend has unhealthy expectations if she thinks it is okay for her to throw a tantrum in a public place and wants you to mollycoddle her.
 In such cases, you must learn to put your foot down and demand equality – not just expect it.